tgodzik/scalafmt/readme.md

 - Run formatting tests: `core/testOnly org.scalafmt.FormatTests`.
 - Write new formatting test: read [this doc](core/src/test/resources/readme.md).
-- Build docs: `sbt readme/run` will produce the docs, which you can open with `open readme/target/scalatex/index.html`.
+- Build docs: `sbt readme/run` will create the docs, which you can open with `open readme/target/scalatex/index.html`.
 Docs are built with [Scalatex](http://www.lihaoyi.com/Scalatex/).
 - Run jmh benchmarks: `run-benchmarks.sh`.
 - Run formatter on millions of lines of code: `core/test:runMain  org.scalafmt.FormatExperimentApp`:
 - Hack on IntelliJ plugin: see [this doc](intellij/readme.md).
+- Hack on SBT plugin: run `sbt scripted`.
 - Debug performance: after each test run in `FormatTests`, a flamegraph report like [this one](https://github.com/olafurpg/scalafmt/issues/140) is generated in `target/index.html`.